 In 2015, the school marked the occasion of 70 years of education on the current Eaglescliffe site with a celebratory lunch.
 It was heart-warming to hear so many tales and stories from pupils who attended so long ago, and particularly at the time when the school first moved here in 1945.

 In 2019, we will celebrate the 120th anniversary of the foundation of the Former Students’ Association.
-We are proud that, from 2018, our School House system reflects our rich history, with each student assigned to and representing Victoria, Cleveland and Woodside houses from the start of the new academic year.
+Our school House system reflects our rich history, with each student assigned to and representing Victoria, Cleveland and Woodside Houses from the start of the 2018/19 academic year.

 Are you a former pupil of QVHS, The Cleveland School or Teesside High?
 We would love for you to register your details to our alumni database here.